 Don’t let the fact that these shows were produced in Mexico lead you to believe that their popularity was confined to one sole country.
-To the contrary, from Nicaragua to Colombia to Peru, the timeless catchphrases, slapstick routines, and feel-good endings reached homes throughout Central and South America, and beyond.
+On the contrary, from Nicaragua to Colombia to Argentina, the timeless catchphrases, slapstick routines, and feel-good endings reached homes throughout Central and South America, and beyond.

 El Chavo del Ocho

-Story lines focus on our main character, el Chavo.
+The storylines focus on our main character, el Chavo.
 This homeless boy lives in a barrel in a traditional Mexican apartment neighborhood, making friends with a few local kids and quickly becoming enemies with a couple of pesky adults.

 And today, more than 20 years after the last original episode aired on television, it continues to attract an estimated 90 million viewers daily.
 Watch the first episode here.

 Actor Roberto Gomez Bolaños, known as much for being the star of Chespirito as he was for playing the lead character in El Chavo del Ocho, is considered to be one of Mexico’s greatest comedic legends.

-Another fan favorite was El Chapulin Colorado was regarded as a superhero, arriving to the scene only to cause confusion, mess things up, provide plenty of laughs, and then (somehow) miraculously save the day, of course with a little help from his friends.
+El Chapulin Colorado was regarded as a superhero, arriving at the scene only to cause confusion, mess things up, provide plenty of laughs, and then (somehow) miraculously save the day, of course with a little help from his friends.
 Check out El Chapulin Colorado here.

 Each episode took kids to a far-off place where there was a little bit of learning and a whole lot of laughing.
-The actor, simply known as Cantinflas, lent his name to the show and provided the voice for its lead characte, decades after having established himself as one of Mexico’s most famous talents.
+The actor, simply known as Cantinflas, lent his name to the show and provided the voice for its lead character, decades after having established himself as one of Mexico’s most famous talents.

 Check out the movie Cantinflas, which tells the rags-to-riches story of this Mexican legend.
-From his humble beginnings in a small town circus to his Golden Globe-winning performance in “80 Days Around the World,” Cantinflas’ story is mesmerizing.
+From his humble beginnings in a small-town circus to his Golden Globe-winning performance in “80 Days Around the World,” Cantinflas’ story is mesmerizing.

-Give us a call or email us today and we’ll help you master the language so you can understand every questionable joke, ridiculous story line, and other piece of comedic gold in these legendary Spanish-language TV shows.
+Give us a call or email us today and we’ll help you master the language so you can understand every questionable joke, ridiculous storyline, and other pieces of comedic gold in these legendary Spanish-language TV shows.